onino-js/NEAT/documentation/neat-implementation.md

 ## Encoding the genome

 The encoding has been choosen to solve the problems described in the [NEAT presentation](https://github.com/onino-js/NEAT/blob/main/documentation/net-presentation.md).
+It basically include a list of genes of two types: node genes and connexion genes.
 An example is given Figure 1.
 Here are the authors prescriptions:

 > Genomes are linear representations of network connectivity (Figure 1).
 Each genome includes a list of connection
 > genes, each of which refers to two node genes being connected.